Load view and execution view of an image

 Describes each image region and section in terms of the address where it is located during image execution.

-The following figure shows these views:
+The following figure shows these views for an image without an execute-only (XO) section:

 The following table compares the load and execution views: